grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/set-up-github-workflows.md

 This workflow requires a Grafana Cloud API key.
 Before you begin, follow the instructions for [generating an Access Policy token](../../publish-a-plugin/sign-a-plugin#generate-an-access-policy-token).

-You can store Access Policy token as a Repository Secret in GitHub:
+You can store your Access Policy token as a Repository Secret in GitHub:

 1. Access Repository Settings: